preesm/preesm.github.io/_docs/03-buildpreesm.md

     *   Paste the new URL: [http://preesm.insa-rennes.fr/repo/complete/](http://preesm.insa-rennes.fr/repo/complete/);
     *   Click on Apply and Close then try to check for updates again.
 If this does not solve the issue, please contact us.
 *   **Missing artifact com.sun:tools:jar:1.8.0 is missing:** This happens because Eclipse is running using a JRE instead of a JDK.
 Some Eclipse plugins needs Java packages that are not bundled with the JRE, but only with the JDK.
 If you installed the JDK, note that by default the JDK distribution for Windows also installs a JRE.
 Also, the installer adds a section in the PATH variable, that points to ```C:\ProgramData\Oracle\Java\javapath```, which is an alias to the JRE binaries.
 Please refer to [this page](https://douglascayers.com/2015/05/30/how-to-set-custom-java-path-after-installing-jdk-8/) for fixing the issue.
 Basically, it tells to prepend the PATH variable with the path to the JDK, while not removing the ```...\javapath``` section.

+## Known Issues

+*   **I followed all steps but there are compilation errors**: The Eclipse PDE framework has a know issue when resolving project dependencies.
+See [this issue](https://github.com/preesm/preesm/issues/116) for a workaround.
+*   **Building with Maven 3.6.1 fails**: Maven version 3.6.1 breaks P2 repository dependency resolution, as stated [in this Eclipse issue](https://bugs.eclipse.org/bugs/show_bug.cgi?id=545872).
+The workaround consists in downgrading to 3.6.0 or waiting for fix in future releases.